To counter injustice with legal interventions – this is the aim and daily work of the European Center for Constitutional and Human Rights.

 This example shows the need for the strict and transparent EU-wide regulations on surveillance technology exports, as well as enforcement.
 This fall, the European Council, Commission and Parliament will commence political trialogue negotiations to agree on a reform of the dual-use regulation.

-The Munich-based companies FinFisher GmbH, FinFisher Labs GmbH and Elaman GmbH are accused of selling sorveillance software FinSpy software to Turkey without the German government’s permission.
-When repressive states use surveillance technology, the result has all too often been such as imprisonment and torture.
+The Munich-based companies FinFisher GmbH, FinFisher Labs GmbH and Elaman GmbH are accused of selling the surveillance software FinSpy to Turkey without the German government’s permission.
+When repressive states use surveillance technology, this has all too often led to imprisonment and torture.
 Following a criminal complaint from ECCHR and its partner organizations, the prosecutor’s office in Munich has opened investigations into the case.

 T: +49 30 69819797